scline6/ShapeRecognitionAndParameterFitting/README.md

     5000 images.
 The images are 50x50 pixels.
 When scaled to the 0-1 range, each pixel has width of 0.02.

-    Classification went well with over 99.9% accuracy, and the only issues were very small shapes or rectangles with pixelated corners that are hard even for a human to distinguish from an ellipse.
+    Classification went well with over 99.9% accuracy.
+The only issues were very small rectangles with pixelated corners that are hard even for a human to distinguish from an ellipse.

     The continuous parameters are CENTER_X, CENTER_Y, THETA, MAJOR_DIAM, MINOR_DIAM.
 Currently,